Directors and Staff

 Dr. Salzer practices at Englewood Orthopedic Associates where he specializes in joint replacement surgery.
 He has served on the clinical faculty at The Hospital for Special Surgery, Cornell University, New York City.
 He has been recognized by numerous publications as a "top doctor" in the New York area.
 At Englewood Hospital Medical Center, Dr. Salzer served as Secretary, Vice-President and President of the Medical Staff and Medical Executive Committee.
 He is the Head Team Physician for Farleigh Dickinson University's Varsity Athletic Teams.

-Michelle is Director of Bioethics Grants, Strategy, and Special Projects for the Greenwall Foundation.
+Michelle is Chief Operating Officer for the Greenwall Foundation.
 Prior to joining the Foundation, Michelle served as Associate Director at the Presidential Commission for the Study of Bioethical Issues where she oversaw staff work on diverse topics including neuroscience and related ethical issues, pediatric medical countermeasure research, and human subjects research protections.

 A graduate of Harvard Law School, Michelle also practiced law in Washington, DC and clerked for the Honorable Bruce M. Selya on the U.S. Court of Appeals for the First Circuit.
 She has published articles on various legal issues and topics in bioethics including end-of- life decision-making, research ethics, and emerging genetic technologies.